TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ### Plotting Size-Dependent Calculations

-The size-dependent plots of any calculations performed can be generated with the `-p` flag and the data can be exported with the `-e` flag.
+The size-dependent plots of any calculations performed can be generated with the `-p` flag.
+The sizes plotted will range from 1 repeat unit to the number specified by the `-n` flag.
+Because the repeat unit needs to be well-defined, this plotting option is unavailable if the polymer is being read from a file.

+The data can be exported with the `-e` flag.

 ```bash
 $ python3 MakePolymer.py -n 4 -m Styrene -c MHP -p -e data.csv -v